greenemadeline/exclusion_manuscript/README.md

 	+ Reveal itself legibly and with an appropriate aspect ratio
 + Your RMarkdown document must use a **different baseline theme** from the default as well as a **syntax highlighting style** of your choosing
 + Each section should be titled with the name of the figure you are recreating, e.g. "Figure 3B" could be a section header.
++ For each plot you should write a few sentences (in regular color) about whether the updated figure "agrees" with the figure in the manuscript, or whether they communicate different messages about the results.

+**You can also get a BONUS** here!!
+Make a fifth plot of YOUR CHOOSING that is entirely unique and is NOT a reimagined figure from the paper.
+To get credit for your bonus, you must explain:

++ What scientific question does the plot address?
++ What trends does the plot show?
+What can you conclude from this figure?

 #### Task Three: Visualizing the data with a flipbook